GoogleCloudPlatform/podcast/site/content/post/episode-52-gde-summit/index.md

 And so having privileged information about that is cool.
 And also having access to many other developers other experts, it's great.
 Because we can change knowledge.
 And this is a wonderful.

 FRANCESC: Cool.
 And one last question.
-What is your favorite product or feature of Google Cloud Platform?
+What is your favorite product or feature of Google Cloud?

 DANIEL: One feature that I think is very interesting is the preemptable instances.
 So we could actually-- and I wrote a blog post about it-- could decrease our costs in 40% after moving part of our infrastructure to preemptable instances.
 And compared to others, for example, compared to spot instances in Amazon, it's a lot better because Spot you have all this complex speed things that you need to do.
 And preemptable is much more predictable.